Nonlinear integral extension of PID control with improved convergence of perturbed second-order dynamic systems: EXPERIMENTAL EVALUATION

 The experimental laboratory setup used for evaluation of all three controllers is depicted in Figure \ref{fig:4:1}.

-The motion system consists of a voice-coil driven actuator with 1DOF, which has the contactless measured output position $y(t)$.
+The motion system consists of a voice-coil driven actuator with one translational degree of freedom, which has the contactless measured output position $y(t)$.
 The latter contains a relatively hight level of the sensing noise.
 The robust finite-time second-order sliding-mode differentiator \cite{levant1998,moreno2012} is used for obtaining $\dot{y}(t)$.
 The sampling frequency of the implemented real-time control is set to 10 kHz.
 A more detailed description of the experimental system, including the identified system parameters, can be found in \cite{ruderman2022motion}.

-Further it is worth noting that: i) an additional first-order actuator dynamics (due to electro-magnetic behavior of the voice-coil motor) is in place, and ii) the unknown perturbation $\sigma(t)$ is mainly a combination of the gravity, nonlinear friction, and force ripples of the anchor-stator interaction.
+Further it is worth noting that: i) an additional first-order actuator dynamics (due to electro-magnetic behavior of the voice-coil motor) is in place and ii) the unknown perturbation $\sigma(t)$ is mainly a combination of the gravity, nonlinear friction, and force ripples of the anchor-stator interaction.

 The measured output response to the step reference $r = 0.008$ m, that is applied at the time $t=1$ sec, is shown in Figure \ref{fig:4:2} for the nl-PID, PID, and PD controllers.